farhanjafripayu/StringtoQRdotnet/README.md

 Create a QR Code Controller:
 Create a new controller named QrCodeController:
 In the Controllers folder (create it if it doesn't exist), create a new file named QrCodeController.cs.
+Run the application using the following command "dotnet run" Open a web browser and navigate to http://localhost:5000/QrCode (or the appropriate URL provided by your server).

+QrCodeGenerator/
+│   QrCodeGenerator.csproj
+│   Program.cs
+│   Startup.cs
+└───Controllers/
+        QrCodeController.cs